 On October 21, 2005, the client filed an application with the Bankruptcy Court to authorize our retention during the bankruptcy process.
 In connection with the application, new financial terms and conditions of the engagement contracts, including billing terms and rates for our services, were negotiated and agreed to with the client and certain other interested parties retroactive to July 5, 2005 pursuant to a new engagement contract that superseded the original contracts.
 At a hearing held on October 28, 2005, the Bankruptcy Court approved on an interim basis our retention based on these agreed upon terms.
 On December 14, 2005, the Bankruptcy Court approved our retention on a permanent basis.
 The client emerged from bankruptcy on August 30, 2007.
 Objections have been filed to our final fee application.
 The United States Trustee (the "Trustee") has objected to the fees earned by us between November 9, 2006 and November 27, 2006, which total approximately \$0.1 million.
 The Trustee has also argued that damages should not necessarily be limited to that amount, without specifying any other amount which the Trustee would like to see disallowed.
 In addition, a general objection was filed by the plaintiff in the litigation discussed in "Item 3.
 Legal Proceedings," in order to protect its rights.
-The plaintiff seeks either a deferral of any final ruling on our final fee application.
+The plaintiff seeks either a deferral of any final ruling on our final fee application or a court order expressly reserving all rights with respect to claims that are or might be raised in the litigation.
 A hearing on the final fee application is scheduled to be held during the first quarter of 2008.
 Additional information regarding this litigation is included in "Item 3.
 Legal Proceedings."